 A certificate of citizenship is a document proving the U.S. citizenship of a person who was born outside the country.
 Just to clarify, the person was born to United States citizen parents.
 It does not on its own grant citizenship, but instead recognizes and confirms citizenship status already obtained by an applicant.

-You are eligible to apply for a certificate of citizenship if you were born abroad to a U.S. citizen parent.
-Also, if you automatically obtained citizenship after being born but before turning 18 years of age.
+If you automatically obtained citizenship after being born but before turning 18 years of age.
 When you became a citizen after birth but before the age of 18, you will have to satisfy four basic requirements before your 18th birthday:

 Seek legal assistance in immigration legal services with a qualified immigration attorney at J Spark Law, PLLC.
 Our Austin immigration attorneys have legal specialization in immigration-related matters.